 Sampling and Monitoring

-In 2015, EPA collected soil samples from 12 properties within the preliminary study area for the site.
-This is termed a Demonstration of Methods Applicability (DMA).
-The purpose of the DMA was to collect information necessary to make sure an accurate and efficient investigation will take place during the remedial investigation of the site and to help inform the Quality Assurance Project Plan (QAPP).
+In 2015, EPA collected soil samples from 12 properties within operable unit 1 (OU1) of the site preliminary study area to examine different sampling and analytical methods.
+The purpose of sampling was to collect information necessary to make sure an accurate and efficient investigation will take place during the site remedial investigation (RI) and to help inform the OU1 RI Quality Assurance Project Plan (QAPP).

-- 175 homes sampled indoors for lead dust and other metals.
+- 363 homes sampled indoors for lead dust and other metals.

 - 684 homes sampled outdoors for lead and other metals in soil